syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Commands.md

 <p>DefaultCellBottomMarginCommand</p>
 </td>
 <td width="217">
-<p>Represents the command to apply bottom margin for the selected table in a `SfRichTextBoxAdv` control.</p>
+<p>Represents the command to apply bottom margin for the selected table in `SfRichTextBoxAdv` control.</p>
 </td>
 <td width="152">
 <p>The cell bottom margin value to be applied for current selected table.</p>